LuisVilarBarbosa/TextCategorizer/README.md

 Text Categorizer is a tool that implements a configurable pipeline of methods used to train models that predict the categories of textual data.

-For training, it provides the ability to obtain information on the confidence of the trained models, perform cross-validation and train final models using the entire data set (to be implemented).
+For training, it provides the ability to obtain information on the confidence of the trained models and perform cross-validation.

 For prediction, it provides a server that answers queries with the classification predicted by the models.